 Blue Light Blocking Lenses at Clayton Heights Optometry

-To help prevent long-term damage to your eyes, our Port Elgin Vision Center provides state-of-the-art blue light blocking lenses and lens coatings for both children and adults.
+To help prevent long-term damage to your eyes, Clayton Heights Optometry in Surrey provides state-of-the-art blue light blocking lenses and lens coatings for both children and adults.
 This will help protect your eyes from exposure to blue light and allow you to use your digital devices more comfortably.
-Our blue light blocking lenses include Nikon SeeCoat Blue and Hoya Recharge, considered the two best options on the market.
+Our blue light blocking lenses include the Hoya Recharge, considered one of the best options on the market.

 These computer glasses have a patented blue light protective coating that blocks out a significant portion of the high energy blue light from LED devices.
 They come in fashionable styles for women, men and children in prescriptions ranging from plano to +3.00.
 These are available at Clayton Heights Optometry!

 These protect your screens from scratches as well as from blue light.
 As of now, they are available for most apple products and limited Samsung products.
 These are also available at Clayton Heights Optometry!